dalenewman/JunkDrawer/README.md

 So, instead of giving him the beat down, I decided to create a program that makes it easier to import an Excel or text file into a database.

-### Configuration
+### Getting Started

 Junk Drawer refers to files as junk, and the database as a drawer.
-The file is an input, and the database is an output; both are connections.
+The file is an input, and the database is an output.
+Both are connections.

-Open Junk Drawer's default configuration file *default.xml*.
+To configure the connections, open Junk Drawer's default configuration file *default.xml*.

 ```xml
 <jd>